wese3112/eecalpy/README.md

 collection of classes for simple to complex electrical calculations, with a special focus on handling tolerances.

+**USE AT OWN RISK, I DO NOT GUARANTEE THE CORRECTNESS OF THE CALCULATIONS IN THIS PACKAGE**

 ## Installation

 The ``eecalpy`` package is available on the Python Package Index (PyPI).
 The package needs Python 3+, you can install it with: